matthewboss-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion.md

    apigw_analytics_sp_post_install.sh
    ```

-## Allow the API Gateway to listen on privileged ports
+## Allow API Gateway to listen on privileged ports

-Privileged ports are those below 1024.
-If API Gateway runs as a non-root user, these are the steps you must perform to grant the required privileges to API Gateway processes to use privileged ports.
+If you are running API Gateway as a non-root user, you must perform the following steps to grant the required privileges to API Gateway processes to use privileged ports, ports below `1024`.

-These steps are not required if API Gateway only needs to use ports numbered 1024 and above.
+These steps are not required if API Gateway only needs to use ports numbered `1024` and above.

 After updating your installation, perform the following steps: